 Regulations on workers’ compensation insurance vary from state to state.
 Typically, if you are self-employed and have no employees, you’re exempt from getting workers’ compensation.

 However, if you have employees working for you — even if your status is self-employed — obtaining coverage may be necessary, depending on your location.
-Some states may have minimum employee thresholds that trigger the requirement for workers’ compensation insurance, while others may mandate coverage regardless of the number of employees.
+Some states may have minimum employee thresholds that trigger workers’ compensation insurance requirements, while others may mandate coverage regardless of the number of employees.

 Independent contractors are considered self-employed individuals who offer services to businesses or individuals.
 However, while all independent contractors are self-employed, not all self-employed individuals can be considered independent contractors.